 As the implanted tooth is integrated into the supporting bone, you can expect the structural integrity of your implant to last as long as three decades.
 There are no special cleaning instructions for dental implants in comparison to natural teeth.
 Furthermore, dental implants deliver high chewing efficiency.
 Dental implants offer structural support to the jawbone, preventing shrinking over time and offering a clear advantage over traditional dentures or bridges.

 Two general types of dental implants are single and whole arch implants.
 While single implants, as the name implies, effectively restore individual teeth, whole arch implants can replace an entire arch of teeth with a permanent denture that spans the full length of your upper or lower teeth.
-Our all-on-4 Philadelphia dental implant procedure achieves this with just four implants.
+Our all-on-4 dental implant procedure achieves this with just four implants.

-While the implant process is the same, your customized crown will be shaped either as an individual tooth for a single-tooth implant or as a connected row of teeth for a whole arch implant.
+While the implant process is the same, your customized dental crown will be shaped either as an individual tooth for a single-tooth implant or as a connected row of teeth for a whole arch implant.
 Both methods produce the same signature natural-looking, long-lasting results attributed to dental implants.

 Before your surgery, your dentist will thoroughly examine your mouth to ensure that the bone offers sufficient volume to secure the implant.
 Your dentist will use several imaging techniques to help determine the position of your dental implant and devise a detailed surgical plan.